Citra Febrianti

 Citra Febrianti (born 22 February 1988) is an Indonesian weightlifter who won the silver medal at the 2012 Summer Olympics in the –53 kg category.
 She originally finished fourth, but was promoted to second after gold medallist Zulfiya Chinshanlo and bronze medallist Cristina Iovu were both disqualified.

+Career

+Citra Febrianti is ranked 4th in the featherweight category with a total of 206 kg lifted at the 2012 Summer Olympics before the disqualification for doping of Kazakh gold medalist Zulfiya Chinshanlo and then that of Moldovan bronze medalist Cristina Iovu in 2016.